-Raghuram Rajan received the inaugural Fischer Black Prize, given every two years to the financial economist younger than 40 who has made the most significant contribution to the theory and practice of finance.
+Dr. Rajan is a member of the Group of Thirty.
+He is also President of the American Finance Association and a member of the American Academy of Arts and Sciences.
+In 2003, the American Finance Association awarded Raghuram the inaugural Fischer Black Prize, given every two years to the financial economist under age 40 who has made the most significant contribution to the theory and practice of finance.